-The approval of the EPBC Act referral 2016/7809 was issued to VicRoads on the 18th May 2018 for the construction of a Safer Roads Infrastructure Project on the Pyrenees Highway (Sec 2) between road chainage 10.9 km and 15.0 km.
+The approval of the EPBC Act referral 2016/7809 was issued to Regional Roads Victoria (formerly VicRoads) on the 18th May 2018 for construction of a Safer Roads Infrastructure Project on the Pyrenees Highway (Sec 2) between road chainage 10.9 km and 15.0 km.
 The location of the project is between Castlemaine and Newstead, Victoria.

-VicRoads, the original Project approval holder, is now part of the Department of Transport and Planning (DTP).
-This report recognises the DTP as the approval holder and authority for the project.
+Regional Roads Victoria (RRV), formerly VicRoads, is now a part of the Department of Transport (DoT).
+This report recognises RRV as the approval holder and authority for the project.

-In accordance with Condition 9 of the Environment Protection and Biodiversity Conservation Act 1999 approval (EPBC 2016/7809), within 3 months of every 12 month anniversary of the commencement of construction (7th March 2019), the DTP must publish a report on the DTP website addressing compliance with each of the conditions of this approval.
+In accordance with Condition 9 of the Environment Protection and Biodiversity Conservation Act 1999 approval (EPBC 2016/7809), within 3 months of every 12month anniversary of the commencement of construction (7th March 2019), the Roads Corporation must publish a report on the VicRoads website addressing compliance with each of the conditions of this approval, including implementation of the Wildlife CSI (2016) Fauna Management Protocol as specified in the conditions.
 Documentary evidence providing proof of the date of publication and non-compliance with any of the conditions of this approval will be provided to the Department at the same time as the compliance report is published.

-This compliance number three (3) report addresses the current status of the Pyrenees Highway (Sec 2) road chainage 10.9 km and 15.0 km Safer Roads Infrastructure Project against the conditions for approval of the EPBC Referral Act 2016/7809 for the environmental activities carried out between June 2023 - October 2024.
-This is the third report to be prepared under the EPBC Act approval 2016/7809 for this Project.
+This compliance report addresses the current status of the Pyrenees Highway (Sec 2) road chainage 10.9 km and 15.0 km Safer Roads Infrastructure Project against the conditions for approval of the EPBC Referral Act 2016/7809 for the environmental activities carried out between 7th March 2019 and 21st June 2019.
+This is the first report to be prepared under the EPBC Act approval 2016/7809 for this Project.